PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

         }
         ```

-    - On successful request processing, the `result` in the response body has the following attributes:
+    - On successful request processing, the `result` in the response body has the following properties:

         | Name | Type | Description |
         |-|-|-|
         |`chatResult` | `string` | Extracted key information. |
         |`prompts` | `object` | Prompts used. |

-        Attributes of `prompts`:
+        Properties of `prompts`:

         | Name | Type | Description |
         |-|-|-|